 Each time a response is received from the health plan, this triggers an action on the provider payment side.
 If a payment is made from the health plan to AP, an equivalent payment, per the contract agreement, is made to the provider from AR.
 This acts as a built-in audit trail of your claim's billing and payment history.
 No detail is ever omitted or removed in the event of payment reversals, partial payments, duplicate payments, denials or refunds.

 We have experience creating and parsing ANSI EDI files such as 837, 835, 277 and others.
 We are able to parse the received claims into the system for tracking and reporting.
 We then have the ability to take the same claims and automatically build a separate 837 file with your claim/account numbers and contracted pricing.
 This includes the ability to split, combine, or supplement claims as needed.

 It's also possible to automate tasks using data found in 270/271 member status and 276/277 claim status reports from the health plan.
 These tasks can help resolve issues in a timely manner instead of waiting for a denial in an 835.

-Our claim tools can display EDI in a human readbale fashion.
+Our claim tools can display EDI in a human readable fashion.
 Easily identify loops and segments in popover text to see how that field is defined.
 Try clicking a field on the left to view ANSI details for that loop and segment.

-We have experience creating customized queuing systems to handle your intake needs.
+We have experience creating customized queuing systems to handle intake.
 This software divides work automatically to teams of employees capable of handing certain tasks.
 A simple flowchart is used to manage queues and update them in real-time.
 This software logs all action items on the queue and can make suggestions for automation given certain inputs.